JKnipperts/Make_a_line/README.md

 # Make a Line
 "Make a line" is a remake of the classic puzzle game "Color Lines" (1992).
 I wrote this game back in 2005 using  MS Visual C++ 6.0 and the DirectX SDK of June 2005.
-Therefore some modifications will be necessary to compile it under a modern environment.
+Therefore some modifications will be necessary to compile it under a more modern environment.
 The original Visual Studio project files are included and could be helpful for the configuration.

 - The game uses the A* Pathfinder (Version 1.71a) by Patrick Lester for pathfinding.
 - The bin folder contains the complete game with all necessary files to play it.